-After sneaking through the forrest in the back of Haiku Valley (in pitch black darkness of night), you reach a sign reminding you that what you are doing is illegal (rebel, rebel!), and could result in your death.
-Yes, people have died on this trek.
+After sneaking through the forest at the back of Haiku Valley (with nothing lighting your way except your torch), you reach a sign reminding you that what you are doing is illegal (rebel, rebel!) and that the trek could result in your death.
+This is not hyperbole; multiple people have died on the stairs.

 And then you wait for the sunrise and watch as Kaneohe and Kailua wake up below.

-Sunrise awards you with one of the most beautiful views on the island, of Kailua, Kaneohe and the three peaks of Pu’u Olomana (which always reminds me of the Lonely Mountain from The Hobbit).
+Sunrise will reveal one of the most beautiful views on the island, of Kailua, Kaneohe, and the three peaks of Pu’u Olomana (Hawai’i’s version of the Lonely Mountain from The Hobbit).

-And then you start climbing down the stairs again, this time in broad daylight and suddenly fully aware of how steep the stairs are, and how far the drops on each side is.
+And then you start climbing down the stairs again, this time in broad daylight and suddenly fully aware of how steep the stairs are, and how far you’ll fall if you accidentally trip.
 Awesome!